www.scantips.com

 Focal length: Not every computed sensor/lens focal length combination shown is realistically practical, for example 2 mm focal length on full frame, or 500 mm on a tiny phone camera.
 These are all the actual “real” focal lengths of the lens, NOT any Equivalent focal length.
 Equivalent is generally always on a different camera (convention is normally about a hypothetical 35 mm film camera of crop factor 1x), but it is NOT on the camera you are using.

 The chart top row marked W×H shows the sensor width x height dimensions in mm, computed from the crop factor.
-Find your Sensor Size in the chart.
-See Crop Factor calculators which can compute sensor size.
+Find your Sensor Size in the chart at Here, then Click "Show All Sensors" there.

-Replace 4th sensor in last column with:
+Replace 4th sensor (One Inch) in last column with:

 Crop: Aspect: